bleonheart/Lilia/documentation/docs/libraries/lia.config.md

 # Config Library

-This page documents the functions for working with configuration system and settings management.
+This page documents the functions for working with configuration and settings.

 ---

 ## Overview

-The config library (`lia.config`) provides a comprehensive configuration management system for the Lilia framework.
-It handles configuration registration, loading, saving, and synchronization between client and server.
-The library supports various data types including booleans, numbers, colors, tables, and generic strings with validation, callbacks, and networking capabilities.
+The config library (`lia.config`) provides a comprehensive system for managing server configurations, settings, and options in the Lilia framework.
+It includes configuration registration, value management, networking, and persistence functionality.

 ---